 Brown Water Banter

-Brown Water Banter is a Gulf Coast podcast hosted by Jared Seymour and Joey Cates, featuring charter captains, outdoor guides, local businesses, and the personalities that make the Mississippi Gulf Coast unique.
-We cover fishing, hunting, boating, local politics, and the culture that defines life on the Coast.
+Brown Water Banter is a Gulf Coast podcast hosted by Jared Seymour and Joey Cates.
+Our episodes feature the anglers, hunters, business owners, local politicians, and personalities that define life on the Mississippi Gulf Coast.
+We cover fishing, hunting, boating, local politics, food, and the culture that makes this corner of the world like nowhere else.
 Pull up a chair and pour one.

 Episodes